jgauffin/Griffin.Data/docs/Configuration/HasMany.md

 ## Restrictions

-The following restrictions apply to has many mappings.
+The following restrictions apply to has-many mappings.

 ### Must be an interface